-When international borders finally open again, it’s no secret that everyone will be flocking to Japan to get their fix of the powder slopes they’ve been missing.
+With international borders to Japan now open, it’s no secret that everyone is flocking to Japan to get their fix of the powder slopes they’ve been missing.
 We know where you can still beat the crowds to get the best of the unlimited snow, enjoy the tiny Japanese ski towns and the off-the-beaten-track gems.

 It’s the Gunma prefecture, the remote mountainous region northwest of Tokyo, home to the Japan skiing of yesteryear.